-In February, 2016, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) No. 2016-02, Leases (Topic 842), to increase transparency and comparability among organizations by recognizing lease assets and lease liabilities on the balance sheet and disclosing key information about leasing arrangements.
+In February 2016, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) No. 2016-02, Leases (Topic 842), to increase transparency and comparability among organizations by recognizing lease assets and lease liabilities on the balance sheet and disclosing key information about leasing arrangements.
 Lessees are required to recognize a right-of-use asset and a lease liability for virtually all of their leases (other than leases that meet the definition of a short-term lease).
 The liability will be equal to the present value of lease payments.
 The asset will be based on the liability, subject to adjustment, such as for initial direct costs.
 The standard is effective for the Foundation on July 1, 2020.
 Early adoption is permitted.
-Management is evaluating the effect that this ASU will have on its financial statements and related disclosures.
-Management has not determined the effect of the standard on its ongoing financial reporting.
+Management is in the process of determining the effect of the standard on its ongoing financial reporting.

 In August 2016, the FASB issued ASU No. 2016-14, Presentation of Financial Statements of Non-for-Profit Entities (NFPs).
 The ASU changes how NFPs report net assets, expenses, and liquidity in their financials.
-The standard is effective for the Foundation on July 1, 2019.
-Early adoption is permitted.
-Management is evaluating the effect that this ASU will have on its financial statements and related disclosures.
-Management has not determined the effect of the standard on its ongoing financial reporting.
+Other requirements regarding reporting of expenses are already in the Foundation's financial reporting.
+The standard is effective for the Foundation on July 1, 2018.
+The impact of the adoption will result in consolidation of the net asset classes and enhanced disclosures.